-ROKA sells its designs directly to the buyer.
-This means that there is no go-between company that could mark up prices.
+ROKA sells its products directly to the buyer, meaning there is no go-between company that could mark up prices.
 This sales model enables the company to maintain a more affordable product.

-However, it also has an Amazon store in which a person may find many of its products.
+In addition to its website, the company has an Amazon store where people can find many of its products.

-The Better Business Bureau (BBB) gives ROKA an A+ rating, which is its highest.
-However, the company is not currently accredited with the BBB.
-It has two complaints and holds a 2-star rating out of a possible 5 stars.
+The Better Business Bureau (BBB) gives ROKA an A+ rating, the highest rating possible.
+However, ROKA is not currently accredited with the BBB.
+It has three complaints and holds a 1.5-star rating out of a possible five stars.

 - Glasses: With styles for men, women, and children, ROKA offers progressive lenses, readers, and protective eyewear.

-- Sunglasses: ROKA’s sunglasses offering includes various styles and prescriptions.
-There are also activity-specific varieties.
+- Sunglasses: ROKA’s sunglasses offering includes various styles and prescriptions, alongside activity-specific varieties.

-The company also offers an online method called Visibly.
-Visibly is an online vision test that takes about 10 minutes to complete and can provide a person with an updated eyewear prescription.
+The company also offers an online vision test called “Visibly.”
+The test takes around 10 minutes to complete.
+It can provide a person with an updated eyewear prescription.

-ROKA offers at-home trials for some of its prescription glasses, which allows a person to try the glasses for a while before committing to purchasing them.
+ROKA offers at-home trials for some of its prescription glasses, allowing a person to try them for a while before committing to a purchase.

-The company charges a home trial fee for this, which is refundable if the person purchases the glasses within 30 days.
+The home trial includes a fee, which is refundable if the person purchases the glasses within 30 days.

 The company does not currently work with insurance companies for direct billing.
 However, it provides an itemized receipt that a person can use to submit a claim for reimbursement from their insurance provider.

-A person should check with their insurer to see how much their plan will cover of their purchase, as some policies may not cover more than the basic lenses.
+A person should check with their insurance provider to see how much their plan will contribute toward the purchase.
+Some policies may not cover more than the basic lenses.

 Those who need a new prescription or who want to try Visibly can use the service to update their prescription.
 There is a small fee for this service.

-Before entering their prescription information, a person can add blue light protection or transition lenses.
-Finally, they can upload their prescription, use Visibly to create a new one, or select the option to send the prescription later.
+A person can then upload their prescription, use Visibly to create a new one, or select an option to send the prescription later.

 Warranties and returns policies

-A person should review the company’s full returns policy before making a purchase.
+A person should review the company’s full returns policy before purchasing.

 ROKA offers a 2-year warranty on most of its products.
-The warranty includes issues with workmanship or materials.
+The warranty includes issues with construction or materials.